mui/mui-x/docs/data/advanced-components/overview.md

 ## License key installation

-When you purchase a commercial license, you'll receive your license key by email.
+When you purchase a commercial license, you'll receive a license key by email.
 This key removes all watermarks and console warnings.

 :::warning
-Licenses purchased after **May 13, 2022** are only compatible with MUI X version `5.11` or later.
+Licenses purchased after **May 13, 2022** are only compatible with MUI X `v5.11.0` or later.

 Please update your packages if you are using an earlier version.